taikedz/git-workshop/01_what_is_git.md

 When you've made a bunch of changes, you track the differences in the files with a "commit."
 A commit says what changed, who made the changes, and when they were made.
 They are then added to the list of changes with a long key that guarantees its place in the history of the repository.

 There are many complex features in Git, and running the command `git --help` will tell you about a lot of them.
-The following are probably the most useful to start with.